CtrlK

 Actionability

-Every step provides fully executable, copy-paste ready code with correct imports, concrete method calls, and real configuration values.
-The examples cover the complete pipeline from document loading through RAG chain invocation, with specific model names, pricing info, and practical patterns like directory loading with type routing.
+Every step provides fully executable, copy-paste ready TypeScript code with correct imports, concrete method calls, and realistic examples.
+The code covers the complete pipeline from document loading through RAG chain invocation, with specific model names, parameters, and output handling.

 3 / 3